nitindermohan/oak-new-docs/content/docs/concepts/scheduling.md

 ## How does the scheduling work in Oakestra?

-Oakestra's architecture is composed of two tiers.
-Resources are divided into clusters.
-A cluster is seen as the aggregation of all its resources.
-A job is first scheduled to a cluster, and then the cluster scheduler decides the target worker.
+Oakestra's architecture consists of a two-tier design where resources are organized into clusters.
+Each cluster represents an aggregation of all its resources.
+When a job is submitted, it is first scheduled to a cluster.
+The cluster's scheduler then determines the target worker node to execute the job.

 {{< svg "scheduling/cluster-worker-selection" >}}

-The scheduler component is as simple as a Celery worker.
-The scheduler receives a job description and gives back an allocation target.
-We differentiate between the Root scheduler and the Cluster scheduler.
-The Root scheduler finds a suitable cluster (step 1), and the Cluster scheduler finds a suitable worker node (step 2).
+The **scheduler component** is implemented as a lightweight Celery worker.
+It receives a job description and returns an allocation target.
+Scheduling in Oakestra operates at two levels:

+1. **Root Scheduler:** Determines a suitable cluster for the job.
+2. **Cluster Scheduler:** Selects the appropriate worker node within the chosen cluster.

-To abstract the target resource, we use a `Resource Abstractor`.
-This service transforms a cluster or a worker node into a generic resource with some capabilities.
-This ensures interoperability between cluster and worker selection algorithms.
-A scheduling algorithm can, therefore, be *generic* if it works just the same for cluster selection as for worker selection, or *specific* if it only works for a specific resource type -- E.g., it accesses cluster-specific (like cluster location) or worker specific (like available sensors) information for the scheduling decision.
+To abstract the target resource, Oakestra employs a **Resource Abstractor**.
+This service transforms clusters and worker nodes into generic resources with defined capabilities.
+This abstraction ensures compatibility between cluster and worker selection algorithms.

-{{< svg-small "scheduling/scheduler" >}}

-{{< callout context="caution" title="Caution" icon="outline/alert-triangle">}}
+{{< callout context="caution" icon="outline/alert-triangle">}}
-The resource abstractor component is currently experimental and deployed only at the root.
-Therefore, up to the current version, the cluster scheduler still interacts directly with the cluster resources.
-Future releases will include the resource abstractor in the cluster scheduler as well to maximize the interoperability between the scheduling algorithms.
+The Resource Abstractor component is currently experimental and deployed exclusively at the root level.
+As of the current version, the Cluster Scheduler still interacts directly with cluster resources.
+Future releases will integrate the Resource Abstractor into the Cluster Scheduler to enhance interoperability and ensure consistent functionality across scheduling algorithms.
 {{< /callout >}}

 ## Scheduling Algorithm

-At each layer, the scheduling decision consists of the creation of a `candidate_list` of clusters (or workers) called **filtering** process, and finally, the selection of the "best" candidate according to a scheduling algorithm.
+Scheduling algorithms can be categorized as:

+- *Generic:* Algorithms that work equally well for both cluster and worker selection without requiring resource-specific details.
+- *Specific:* Algorithms that leverage resource-specific attributes, such as cluster-specific details (e.g., location) or worker-specific features (e.g., available sensors), to make scheduling decisions.

+{{< svg-small "scheduling/scheduler" >}}
+At each layer, the scheduling decision involves two key steps:

+1. **Filtering Process:** Generates a `candidate_list` of clusters (or workers) by narrowing down the search space based on job requirements and resource capabilities.
+2. **Selection:** Chooses the "best" candidate from the filtered list using a scheduling algorithm.

-This filtering process reduces the search space, and the scheduling algorithm can focus on the most suitable candidates.
-The filtering is based on the job requirements and the resource capabilities.
+This two-step approach optimizes the scheduling process by focusing the algorithm on the most suitable candidates, improving efficiency and decision quality.

 {{< svg-small "scheduling/scheduling-algo" >}}

 The `schedule_policy` algorithm is implemented in the `calculation.py` file of each scheduler.

-The current released version only implements **best fit** and **first fit** calculation strategies.
-However, on its way to the release, we have our LDP algorithm (check it out on our [publication](https://www.usenix.org/conference/atc23/presentation/bartolomeo)).
+{{< callout context="tip" icon="outline/bell-exclamation" >}}
+The current release supports two calculation strategies: *best fit* and *first fit*.
+However, future major release will include several other scheduler variants, e.g. *Latency and Distance Aware algorithm (LDP)* which allows you to specify geographical constraints as described in this [publication](https://www.usenix.org/conference/atc23/presentation/bartolomeo).
+Stay tuned for updates!

+{{< /callout >}}

 ## Job Constraints

-The Job deployment descriptor allows a developer to specify constraints of 3 types: node **resources**, **geographical** positioning, and **direct** mapping.
+The **Job Deployment Descriptor** enables developers to define three types of constraints.

+1. *Node Resources:* Specify required resources like CPU, memory, or GPU capabilities.
+2. *Geographical Positioning:* Indicate preferred or required locations for the job execution.
+3. *Direct Mapping:* Map the job to a specific node or set of nodes.

-{{< callout context="note" title="Note" icon="outline/info-circle" >}}
+{{< callout context="note" icon="outline/info-circle" >}}
-Check out [SLA Description](../../reference/application-sla-description) for more details on the deployment descriptor keywords and how to enforce these constraints in your applications.
+For more details on deployment descriptor keywords and enforcing these constraints, refer to the [SLA Description](../../reference/application-sla-description).
 {{< /callout >}}

 ### Resources

-The job resource requirements cause the immediate exclusion of a candidate from the candidate list.
-These resources represent the bare minimum required by the job to operate properly.
-Here there is a table of the supported resources and the state of development:
+The **Job Resource Requirements** are used to immediately exclude unsuitable candidates from the candidate list.
+These requirements define the bare minimum resources necessary for the job to function correctly.
+Below is a table of the supported resources and their development status.

 |Resource type|Status|Comments|
 |---|---|---|